-- Parked cars, cars entering or exiting parking spaces, and car doors opening - Delivery trucks stopping suddenly, with drivers racing to and from the trucks - Buses making frequent stops, loading and unloading passengers - Blind alleys, with cars or cyclists darting out - Pedestrians and cyclists moving unpredictably, crossing streets outside a crosswalk, etc. - Limited visibility and intersections spaced at shorter intervals - Aggressive drivers competing for lane space and parking spots - · Stop-and-go traffic flow awareness and looking teen that constant ahead are the keys to learning to drive safely on city streets.
+- Parked cars, cars entering or exiting parking spaces, and car doors opening - Delivery trucks stopping suddenly, with drivers racing to and from the trucks - Buses making frequent stops, loading and unloading passengers - Blind alleys, with cars or cyclists darting out - Pedestrians and cyclists moving unpredictably, crossing streets illegally, etc. - · Limited visibility and intersections spaced at shorter intervals - Aggressive drivers competing for lane space and parking spots - Stop-and-go traffic flow awareness and looking ahead are the keys teen that constant to learning to drive safely on city streets.
+Emphasize the idea that a green light means, first, then go."